SAP-samples/abap-cheat-sheets/14_ABAP_Unit_Tests.md

 > - The executable examples contain comments in the code for more information.
 > - The examples are designed to display output in the console when they are run using `F9`.
 However, the focus is on ABAP Unit tests.
 Choose `Ctrl/Cmd + Shift + F10` to run the unit tests.
 > - The example classes are intentionally simplified and nonsemantic, designed to highlight basic unit tests and explore framework classes and methods.
-> - They are not meant to serve as a model for proper unit test design.
+> - They are not meant to serve as a best practices and model for proper unit test design.
+The primary focus is on syntax, additions, and their basic functionality.
 Always devise your own solutions for each unique case.
 > - Refer to the code comments, SAP Help Portal and class documentation for additional information.
 > - The steps to import and run the code are outlined [here](README.md#-getting-started-with-the-examples).
 > - [Disclaimer](./README.md#%EF%B8%8F-disclaimer)